Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Examples

 \section{Numerical Examples}

-In this section, we compare the proposed aMCMC with the classical Metropolis-Hastings algorithm.
-Our code is available at \url{https://github.com/silentmovie/AMCMC}.
+In this section, { we compare the proposed aMCMC with the Metropolis-Hastings method implemented in multi-chains}.
+Our code is available at \url{https://github.com/silentmovie/AMCMC}. { All experiments in this section are conducted in MATLAB on a MacBook Pro M1 Max.
+Additional experiments performed on the UCSB computing clusters are reported in the appendix.}

-All experiments are performed on a variety of connected and irreducible graphs, as illustrated in \Cref{fig:GraphConfig}.
-Given a graph $G=(V,E)$, we employ the simple random walk as the candidate kernel, defined by: $ q_{ij}=\left\{ \right. $ The corresponding Metropolis–Hastings transition rate matrix is constructed as $Q^{\textrm{MH}}_{ij}=\min \left\{\frac{\pi_j}{\pi_i} q_{ji},q_{ij}\right\}$.
-The weight matrix $\omega$ is given by $\omega_{ij}=\pi_i Q^{\textrm{MH}}_{ij}$.
-We compare MCMC and aMCMC on the same weighted undirected graph $G=(V,E,\omega)$.
-The numerical schemes are described in \Cref{sec:alg}.
+All experiments are conducted on a variety of connected and irreducible graphs, as illustrated in \Cref{fig:GraphConfig}.
+Given a graph $G=(V,E)$, we employ the simple random walk as the candidate kernel, defined by: $ q_{ij}=\left\{ \right. $ The corresponding Metropolis–Hastings transition rate matrix is constructed as $Q^{\textrm{MH}}_{ij}=\min \left\{\frac{\pi_j}{\pi_i} q_{ji},q_{ij}\right\}$ and the associated weight matrix $\omega$ is given by $\omega_{ij}=\pi_i Q^{\textrm{MH}}_{ij}$.
+We compare MCMC and aMCMC on the same weighted undirected graph $G=(V,E,\omega)$, using numerical schemes described in \Cref{sec:alg}.
 In what follows, we illustrate two representative methods: the \texttt{Chi-squared} method for small-scale graphs, and the \texttt{log-Fisher} method for various graph configurations.

-We choose \texttt{Chi-squared} method over \texttt{KL} method, to numerically validate \Cref{thm:chi}.
-We show the numerical advantage of \texttt{log-Fisher} over the MH algorithm, by selecting some damping parameter by convention or suggested by \texttt{con-Fisher} in the asymptotic limit $\frac{p_i}{\pi_i}\approx 1$.
-In all experiments, comparisons are made based on a fixed total number of iterations, while allowing step sizes (and hence the effective time span) to vary across different methods.
+{ Among methods that do not preserve strict positivity, we select \texttt{Chi-squared} method over \texttt{KL} method, in order to numerically validate \Cref{thm:chi}.
+We then demonstrate the numerical performance of the \texttt{log-Fisher} algorithm in comparison with the MH algorithm, highlighting its superior convergence accuracy in the $\ell^2$ density norm.

+In all experiments, comparisons are conducted with a fixed total number of iterations, and we additionally report comparisons under a fixed wall-clock time in the last experiment, since aMCMC methods may allow adaptive step sizes, so the effective time spans may differ from those of MH algorithms.
+Convergence speed, the accuracy for approximating the target distribution $\pi$ as well as its normalizing constant $Z$ are reported.}